Mafraq

-Mafraq (المفرق Al-Mafraq, local dialects: Mafrag or Mafra; lit. 'crossroads') is the capital city of Mafraq Governorate in Jordan, located 80 km to the north of the national capital, Amman.
+Mafraq (المفرق, local dialects: Mafrag or Mafra; lit. 'crossroads') is the capital city of Mafraq Governorate in Jordan, located 80 km to the north of the national capital, Amman.
 It is located at a crossroads, with a road north going to Syria and another road to the east going to Iraq.
-It had 56,340 inhabitants in 2004.
+The site of Mafraq, once known as al-Fudayn, was occupied in antiquity and during the later Islamic period it became a staging point along the caravan road to Mecca for the annual Hajj pilgrimage.

 History

-Mafraq was first settled in the 4th century BC.
-It is located about 17 km west of the historic Nabataean and Byzantine town of Umm el-Jimal, which was built in the 1st century.